joncursi/cheddur-whitepaper/whitepaper.md

 We recognize that in 2018, a significant portion of the cryptocurrencies on the market may be low quality, or even outright scams.
-While it is important to identify these currencies as such, deciding *which* of these are scams is often a highly subjective process---at least before any acts of crime have been committed.
+While it is important to identify these currencies as such, deciding *which* of these are scams is often a highly subjective process---at least before the issuer has publicly committed fraud.

 ## Using the Wisdom of the Crowd